|

 pdb2vol>

-Do you want to correct for lattice interpolation smoothing effects?
+want to correct for lattice interpolation smoothing

 pdb2vol>